Health and safety, safety performance and environment

-Nick Henry chairs the Group Health and Safety Committee (GHSC), which meets on a quarterly basis to discuss all health and safety issues including incidents, mitigating actions and training requirements.
-The GHSC ensures that recordable safety incidents are reported to the Board and each Group operating company is maintaining high standards of health and safety in its business.
-Through the GHSC, the Group shares best practice and following any health and safety incidents, including near misses, appropriate corrective action is taken to mitigate the risk of their recurrence.
+The Group Health and Safety Committee (GHSC), chaired by Nick Henry, meets on a quarterly basis to discuss all health and safety issues including incidents, mitigating actions and training requirements.
+The GHSC ensures that recordable safety incidents are reported to the Board and that each Group operating company is maintaining high standards of health and safety in its business.
+Through the GHSC, the Group shares best practice and lessons learnt following any health and safety incidents, including near misses, to mitigate the risk of their recurrence.

 The Group's principal operating companies maintain internationally recognised occupational health and safety management systems accredited to OHSAS 18001 and management systems which are accredited to the international quality standard ISO 19001.

 The Group also records lost time accidents (LTAs) to monitor performance and trends.
-An LTA is where a worker is incapacitated for three or more consecutive days, not including the day of the incident.
-In 2016 the Group incurred 6 LTAs (2015: 5).
+An LTA is an incident which causes a worker to be incapacitated for three or more consecutive days, not including the day of incident.
+In 2017 the Group incurred 5 LTAs (2016: 6).

-The Group monitors its overall RIDDOR reportable frequency rate, defined as the number of LTAs per one hundred thousand hours of work.
-In 2016, the Group's RIDDOR reportable frequency rate was 0.1 (2015: 0.1).
+The Group monitors its overall RIDDOR reportable frequency rate, defined as the number of RIDDOR reportable incidents per one hundred thousand hours of work.
+In 2017, the Group's RIDDOR reportable frequency rate was 0.1 (2016: 0.1).

 The Group recognises its responsibility to protect the environment for the benefit of all and is committed to operating its businesses to ensure that the environmental impact of its activities, its consumption of raw materials and its production of waste is minimised.
 The Group is committed to working within the appropriate regulatory frameworks to minimise the impacts of its operations on the environment.

 Nearly all of our principal operating companies are ISO 14001 compliant.
 This internationally recognised environmental management system enables a systematic approach to handling environmental issues.